Kazi Nazrul Islam

 Nazrul Islam's writings explored themes such as freedom, humanity, love, and revolution.
 He opposed all forms of bigotry and fundamentalism, including religious, caste-based and gender-based.
 Nazrul wrote short stories, novels, and essays but is best known for his songs and poems.
-He introduced the ghazal songs in the Bengali language and is also known for his extensive use of Arabic and Persian influenced Bengali words in his works.
+He introduced the ghazal songs in the Bengali language and is also known for his extensive use of Arabic- and Persian-influenced Bengali words in his works.

-Nazrul Islam wrote and composed nearly 4,000 songs—many recorded by the Gramophone Company of India—collectively known as Nazrul Gīti.
-In 1942 at the age of 43, he began to be affected by an unknown disease, losing his voice and memory.
+Nazrul Islam wrote and composed nearly 4,000 songs—many recorded by the Gramophone Company of India—collectively known as Nazrul Gīti'.
+In 1942, at the age of 43, he began to be affected by an unknown disease, losing his voice and memory.
 A medical team in Vienna diagnosed the disease as Pick's disease, a rare incurable neurodegenerative disease.
-Dr. Bidhan Chandra Roy, then the Chief Minister of West Bengal, was aware of Nazrul's illness and visited Vienna to meet with Dr. Hoff.
-The disease caused Nazrul Islam's health to decline steadily and forced him to live in isolation.
-Dr. Hoff opined that the disease was advanced and that Nazrul had little chance of recovery.
-Dr. Ashok Bagchi, a neurosurgeon from Kolkata, also played a role in Nazrul's treatment while in Vienna.
-He was also admitted in Ranchi (Jharkhand) psychiatric hospital for many years.

-The ailing Indian poet was taken to Bangladesh with the consent of the Government of India on 24 May 1972, at the invitation of the Government of Bangladesh.
+The ailing poet was taken to Bangladesh with the consent of the government of India on 24 May 1972, at the invitation of the government of Bangladesh.
 His family accompanied him and relocated to Dhaka.
 Later, on 18 February 1976, the citizenship of Bangladesh was conferred upon him.
 He died on 29 August 1976.